 Experience and expertise: Ian joined the Board on 25 August 2009 after a 32 year career with the international accounting firm Ernst & Young principally working with entrepreneurial companies and the capital markets.
 Ian is a Fellow of Chartered Accountants Australia and New Zealand and a member of the Australian Institute of Company Directors.
-He is currently a non-executive director of CVC Limited, Redox Ltd. His previous non-executive director roles included Gloria Jean's Coffees International Pty Limited, Green's Foods Holdings Pty Ltd and Young Achievement Australia Limited and he was a partner with the Board search practice of the Allegis Group (formerly Talent2).
+He is currently a non-executive director of CVC Limited and Redox Ltd. His previous non-executive director roles included Gloria Jean's Coffees International Pty Limited, Green's Foods Holdings Pty Ltd and Young Achievement Australia Limited and he was a partner with the Board search practice of the Allegis Group (formerly Talent2).

-Other current directorships: CVC Ltd Former directorships (last 3 years): None
+Other current directorships: CVC Limited and non-executive Chairman of Redox Ltd

+Former directorships (last 3 years): None